Higher Education Brief: Classic Learning Test Concordance with the SAT

 Why valid and accurate test concordance matters

 When scores from different tests are being used to consider students for scholarships or college admission, the scores must be able to be reliably compared to each other to ensure that students taking different assessments aren't advantaged or disadvantaged.
-A well-formulated concordance links two different tests and allows scores on different exams to be used in a comparable way.
+A well-formulated concordance links two different tests and allows scores on different exams to be used in comparable way.
 College Board and ACT have completed concordance studies together for years using technically sound best practices.

 The concordance study published by CLT does not meet psychometric and industry standards on multiple dimensions.